thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 permalink: /:collection/:path.html
 ---

 {% include note.html content="Certain elements of table configuration are part of the new Answer experience.
 The new Answer experience is in Beta and off by default, but the option to turn it on or off individually is on by default.
 These elements include conditional and number formatting for table summaries, improved conditional formatting for attributes and measures in table cells, conditional formatting for measures in pivot tables, content density, and theme (outline, row, or zebra).
 If the new Answer experience is off, you do not see these capabilities.
-You can turn it on or off individually from the <strong>Experience manager</strong> panel in your profile." %}
+You can turn it on or off individually from the <strong>Experience manager</strong> panel in your profile.
+If that option is not available, contact your administrator." %}

 In the table view, your search identifies attributes and/or columns, and presents them as a table.
 ThoughtSpot aggregates the results based on the level of aggregation that you specify in the search.
 For example, if you only type `revenue`, you see the total sum of revenue as a single number.
 If you include the keyword `monthly`, the results are broken down by month.
 From the column header, you can rename the column, or sort or filter the column.
 You can rearrange the column order of your table by dragging and dropping the columns, either from the table itself or from the **Edit table: Configure** menu.
 You can also change the column widths.